Jmcclain0129/CRMmvc/README.md

     /* bootstrap grids */
     /* bootstrap grids */
     /* bootstrap grids */

+## How I accomplished certain things

+The word cloud feature is simple image at the moment.
+I mentioned above I was using frames but have decided to convert the google docs generated cloud which is providing the frame into an image.
+To do so I took a screen snippet and pasted that in photoshop where I removed the background using the color select option.
+I then saved it as png and placed on site as needed.

 ## Setup
 To run this project, install it locally using npm: